aryakaul/bioinformatics-algorithms-go/README.md

 # bioinformatics-algorithms-go
-Go implementation of algorithms described in Pevzner's &amp; Compeau's wonderful textbook
+My collection of Go implementation of algorithms described in Pevzner's &amp; Compeau's wonderful textbook